Protesters break windows, clash with police in downtown Seattle

 Crowds of protesters broke windows and clashed with police Friday night in downtown Seattle.

-People began gathering at Hing Hay Park in Seattle’s Chinatown International District around 7 p.m. to speak out against police brutality in the first of several demonstrations this weekend, all sparked by the death of George Floyd in Minneapolis.
+People began gathering at Hing Hay Park in Seattle’s Chinatown International District around 7 p.m. to speak out against police brutality in the first of several planned demonstrations this weekend, all sparked by the death of George Floyd in Minneapolis.

-The group then started marching toward downtown Seattle, chanting “Black Lives Matter” and “George Floyd,” who was killed during a confrontation with Minneapolis police Monday.
+The group then started marching toward downtown Seattle, chanting “Black Lives Matter” and “George Floyd,” who died after a Minneapolis police officer pressed his knee into his neck for several minutes during an arrest Monday.

-Protesters started throwing fireworks, while Seattle police used pepper spray and blocked off several streets, including Fifth Avenue and Madison Street.
+Protesters started throwing fireworks, while Seattle police used pepper spray and flash bang devices to disperse the crowds.
+Officers also blocked off several streets, including Fifth Avenue and Madison Street.

 KOMO-TV reported people started smashing the windows of several buildings downtown, including an Amazon Go store.